I visited a Target store for the first time while on vacation through Minnesota with my family in the 1980s.

 It appears Target would have responded to proper counsel, as the company’s listings on eBay Australia, which are far superior to those that used to be on eBay.com, demonstrate.

 Interestingly, Target uses a different CMS on eBay AU, namely ChannelAdvisor.
-As much as I am not in favor of their eBay optimization recommendations, Target’s listings are performing better using ChannelAdvisor’s listing tool.
+As much as I am not in favor of their misguided eBay optimization advice, Target’s listings are performing better using ChannelAdvisor’s listing tool.

 Third-party software companies like ChannelAdvisor and Frooition consistently provide sellers with selling guidance, including SEO advice.